TNowalk/my-next-project-course/milestone-3.md

 app.use('/api/comments', require('./api/comment'));
 ```

 Phew!
-That was a lot, let's cross our fingers and restart the server.
-As long as we didn't screw something up along the way, your server should be running and we can test our last route with this cURL call:
+That was a lot, let's cross our fingers and see what we broke.
+As long as we didn't screw something up along the way, your server should still be running and we can test our last route with this cURL call:

 ```
 curl -X PUT http://localhost:3000/api/comments/570c0bc0e248b30967daf981/upvote